CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 Worked example:

-If average customer tenure is 18 months, you’re well covered — you recover the CAC 2.8× over their lifetime.
-If tenure is 5 months, you’re losing money on every customer.
+If average customer tenure is 18 months, you’re well covered: the CAC payback period clears in roughly a third of the lifetime, and you recover CAC 2.8× over their full stay.
+If tenure is 5 months, payback exceeds tenure, and you’re losing money on every customer.

 CAC Payback Benchmarks